-Bernie Sanders Call Donald Trump Travel Ban Anti-Islamic And Racist Attempt
+Bernie Sanders Calls Donald Trump Travel Ban Anti-Islamic And Racist Attempt

 “While the White House may have made changes to the ban, the intent to discriminate against Muslims remains clear,” he said.
 “This doesn’t just harm the families caught in the chaos of President Trump’s draconian policies – it’s diametrically opposed to our values, and makes us less safe.”

-In January, when Donald Trump introduced the new executive orders, many called that he has shown his hatred against the Muslim-majority countries.
+In January, when Donald Trump introduced the new executive orders, many claimed that he has shown his hatred against the Muslim-majority countries.
 But in a statement released by the White House, Trump stated that the ban is not anti-Muslim, but it is his administration’s way of protecting the country from the future terrorist attacks.

 [Featured Image by Win McNamee/Getty Images]